snorklecraft64/5350_Machine_Learning/README.md

   returns weight vector as numpy array

  SVM:
   Three SVM methods:
    SVMPrime:     optimize primal SVM
    SVMDual:      optimize dual SVM
    SVMDualGauss: optimize dual SVM using guassian kernel

   To run SVMPrime method, takes 8 parameters, with 2 optional:
   - trainFile: path to csv file to train on
   - attrs:     list of attributes in the order they appear in the trainFile
   - T:         max epochs
   - posLabel:  the label in the data that should be considered positive
   - negLabel:  the label in the data that should be considered negative
   - C:         the C hyperparameter
   - r_0:       the initial learning rate
   - version:   which version of learning rate schedule to use:
                ^ 1: r = r_0 / (1+(r_0/a)*t)
 			   ^ 2: r = r_0 / (1+t)
   - a:         (optional) needed for version 1 learning rate schedule, if using version 2, it does not need to be specified
   - seed:      (optional) seed for RNG

   returns weight vector with the last element being the bias

   To run SVMDual method, takes 5 parameters, with 1 optional:
   - trainFile: path to csv file to train on
   - attrs:     list of attributes in the order they appear in the trainFile
   - posLabel:  the label in the data that should be considered positive
   - negLabel:  the label in the data that should be considered negative
   - C:         the C hyperparameter
   - seed:      (optional) seed for RNG

   returns a tuple of 2 elements where the first element is the weight vector, and the second element is the bias

   To run SVMDualGauss method, takes 6 parameters, with 1 optional:
   - trainFile: path to csv file to train on
   - attrs:     list of attributes in the order they appear in the trainFile
   - posLabel:  the label in the data that should be considered positive
   - negLabel:  the label in the data that should be considered negative
   - C:         the C hyperparameter
   - gamma:     gamma parameter for the gaussian kernel
   - seed:      (optional) seed for RNG

   returns a tuple of 3 elements where the first element is a function that returns the weight vector times a given example, the second element is the bias, and the third element is a list of the indices of the support vectors

+ Neural Networks:
+  Used by creating a neural network object, calling SGD method to train it, then using feedThrough or test methods to test output
+  To create a new neural network object, 3 parameters needed, with 4 optional:
+  - X: 	   training data as array of feature vectors (list of lists)
+  - y: 	   array of labels for the training data
+  - width: width of the hidden layers
+  - L1W:   (optional) weights for first layer (dict of tuple to float, each tuple is of form (m,n) where m is the node the weight comes from, and n in the node the weight goes to
+  - L2W:   (optional) weights for second layer (dict of tuple to float, each tuple is of form (m,n) where m is the node the weight comes from, and n in the node the weight goes to
+  - L3W:   (optional) weights for third layer (dict of tuple to float, each tuple is of form (m,n) where m is the node the weight comes from, and n in the node the weight goes to
+  - zero:  (optional) boolean that states whether or not the weights should be initialized to 0 (default value is false)

+  To run stochastic gradient descent to learn the neural network, call SGD method on the neural network object SGD method takes 3 parameters:
+  - r_0: initial learning rate
+  - d:   parameter for learning rate schedule
+  - T:   number of epochs
+  After this method is done, the weights will be learned according the given training data

+  To test the neural network on some data, call the test method on the neural network object. test method takes 2 parameters:
+  - X: array of data to test on (list of lists)
+  - y: array of the true labels of the data (list)

+  Additional possibly useful methods: feedThrough method feeds a given example through the neural network, updating the values of the nodes.
+Takes 1 parameter:
+   - ex: the example to feed through (feature vector) Doesn't return anything, just updates state of network

+   findLoss method returns the current total loss of the neural network on the train data.
+Takes no parameters